jsa4000/Getting-Started-GitHub/01_INSTALLATION.md

 		git push origin master

 - In the case you need to update your current repository from the forked repository (we called *"upstream"*).
-You have some options:
+You have several options you can use:

 	a.
-Yo can use the pull command:
+You can use the pull command:

 			git pull upstream master